 - Earn a passing evaluation on the Writing Proficiency assignment completed in READ 514 (or complete an approved improvement plan).

 - By program completion, submit 2 letters of recommendation from individuals familiar with your teaching expertise and 2 letters of recommendations from individuals familiar with your academic expertise (usually course professors).
 Recommendation forms are available in the Department office.

 - By program completion, submit a Verification of Service form to document three years of successful teaching experience.
 Forms are available in the Department Office.

 Advisement is available to all program candidates.
 Contact Graduate Advisor, Dr. Rosario Ordonez-Jasis, email@example.com, to schedule a telephone or on campus appointment, or contact the Department of Reading Administrative Coordinator, Shannon Wilson, for assistance: 657-278-3497 or firstname.lastname@example.org

 Apply and gain admission to Cal State Fullerton

 Head over to http://www.csumentor.com and start your admission process to Cal State Fullerton.
 Visit our Apply Now page for more detailed instructions on what information you'll need to apply to Cal State Fullerton.

 - Baccalaureate degree from an accredited institution

-- Grade point average of at least 3.0 in the last 60 semester units attempted (applicants with a GPA between 2.5 and 3.0 may be conditionally admitted)
+- Grade point average of at least 3.0 cumulative or last 60 semester units (applicants with a GPA between 2.5 and 3.0 may be conditionally admitted)